 Transformation Functions

-The Automation1 controller provides two methods of applying geometric and kinematic transformations to motion profiles:
+The Automation1 controller supplies two methods that you can use to apply geometric and kinematic transformations to motion profiles:

-• The Matrix Transformation feature provides rotation, mirror, and translation transformations through the AeroScript API.
+• The Matrix Transformation feature supplies rotation, mirror, and translation transformations through the AeroScript API.

-• The C Transformation feature allows running custom real-time C code in a motion program.
+• The C Transformation feature lets you run custom real-time C code in a motion program.

-The table that follows shows the availability of transformations based on the controller type.
+The table that follows shows which transformations are available based on the controller type.

 Feature Availability